top of page

 Trinity Estates serves as the Company Secretary.
 Currently, no directors hold specific roles or positions within the board.

 No, there is no maximum term limit for serving on the board.
-Directors can remain in their positions for as long as they are elected by the residents, provided they continue to meet the requirements and expectations of their role.
+Directors can remain in their positions for as long as they continue to meet the requirements and expectations of their role.
 The focus is on ensuring that those serving are committed and capable, rather than limiting their tenure.
 However, directors can step down at any time if they choose to do so.

 There is neither a minimum nor a maximum term for directors.
-Directors can serve for as long as they are elected by the residents and continue to fulfill their responsibilities effectively.
+Directors can serve for as long as they continue to fulfill their responsibilities effectively.
 The length of their service is determined by the needs of the board and the community, rather than being restricted by a set term limit.
-Directors may remain in position as long as they are willing to serve, subject to re-election or reappointment processes when required.
+Directors may remain in position as long as they are willing to serve

 No, voting is reserved solely for the Directors and Members.